-Credit Type: 50% Refundable to New Business Only
+Credit Type: 50 percent Refundable to New Business Only

-Description: A taxpayer may claim a wage tax credit for doing business and creating jobs in Empire Zones (EZ-WTC).
+Effective Date: Effective for tax years beginning on or after January 1, 1986 Description: A taxpayer may claim a wage tax credit for doing business and creating jobs in Empire Zones (EZ-WTC).
 The wage tax credit has two components.
 The credit equals the product of the average number of targeted EZ employees receiving EZ wages multiplied by \$3,000.
 The corresponding credit amount for other employees is \$1,500.
 Taxpayers certified in Investment Zones may claim an additional \$500 for each employee paid over \$40,000 in wages.
-Taxpayers employing individuals in areas that met EZs eligibility criteria but were not so designated - Zone Equivalent Areas (ZEAs) - may take a credit for ZEA wages paid for full-time employment in jobs created in the ZEA.
+Taxpayers employing individuals in areas that met EZs eligibility criteria but were not so designated - Zone Equivalent Areas (ZEAs) - could claim a credit for ZEA wages paid for full-time employment in jobs created in the ZEA.
 The ZEA credit expired in 2004, but taxpayers are still allowed to use the full term of the credit if claimed prior to expiration.
 The total wage tax credit in any tax year cannot exceed 50 percent of tax due before credits.
-The EZ-WTC and the ZEA-WTC are available to the taxpayer for five years.
+The EZ-WTC is available to the taxpayer for five years.